RecordsKeeper/multichain/docs/source/gettingstarted.rst

 Sending a Transaction in RecordsKeeper
 --------------------------------------

-The RecordsKeeper Blockchain works on the same backend as Bitcoin algorithms.
-Both the RecordsKeeper Testnet and Mainnet can be used to send and recieve XRK tokens.
-Use the following interactive commands to send transactions in RecordsKeeper Blockchain.
+The RecordsKeeper blockchain works on the same backend as Bitcoin algorithms.
+Both the RecordsKeeper Testnet and Mainnet can be used to send and receive XRK tokens.
+Use the following interactive commands to send transactions on RecordsKeeper blockchain.

 Send
 ####